 Unfortunately, due to unforeseen illness we must cancel our lecture that was scheduled for today, December 20.
 We will work to reschedule Dr. Hill’s talk in 2019.

 We look forward to seeing you at an upcoming Current Issues in LGBTQ Health lecture!
 More information on upcoming lectures can be found here.
 Continue Reading ▶︎

-In accordance with Northwestern’s holiday recess, ISGMH will be closed from December 23rd, 2016 –January 2nd, 2017.
-We wish you all a wonderful holiday season and a happy new year!
+In accordance with Northwestern University’s holiday recess, our ISGMH office will be closed from December 24–January 1.
+We wish you a wonderful holiday season and a Happy New Year!
 Continue Reading ▶︎

 ISGMH and MSS postdoctoral fellow, Dr. Ashley Kraus, was selected as a Multidisciplinary Training Program in Child and Adolescent Health fellow through the Northwestern University Clinical and Translational Sciences Institute (NUCATS).
 This NIH-funded fellowship addresses the need for well-trained scientists in child and adolescent health, equipping them with the tools to succeed and retaining their commitment to be independent investigators.
 Continue Reading ▶︎